 Two of my siblings were already here.
 Ever since the first of the three of us moved over to Sydney, we all made it our family goal to get together again.
 I’m really close with my mom, my sister, and brother, so eventually we all ended up in Sydney.

 I think the best part of Sydney is the weather.
 It snowed in Iran occasionally, but I don’t like cold weather very much.
 In Australia, it’s mostly sunny, and you can go to the beach.

-Before working at Propeller, what’s the strangest or most interesting job you’ve held?
+Before becoming a product designer at Propeller, what’s the strangest or most interesting job you’ve held?